Protecting Canadians by Predicting the Evolution of COVID-19

-Like global pandemics of the past, COVID-19 is predicted to deliver a second wave of spread and infections in the coming months.
-Mutations of the virus, some of which have likely already occurred and are present in the wider population, will play a role in driving the next wave.
-It’s a process similar to the way new variants of the influenza virus emerge and spread every year.
+Like global pandemics of the past, we are in the middle of a second wave of COVID-19 in Canada and around the world.
+Mutations of the virus are prevalent, similar to the way new variants of the influenza virus emerge and spread every winter.

 Changes in the virus structure bring changes in how the virus can be detected and treated in patients and slowed or stopped from spreading.

-Massive amounts of computation power will be used, and powerful binary, quantum, and hybrid computing approaches could help unlock possible mutations of the virus.
-A combination of artificial intelligence and computer modelling will be used to forecast potential changes in the virus and build detailed understandings of possible virus structures.
+Massive amounts of computing power is being used to help unlock possible mutations of the virus.
+A combination of artificial intelligence and computer modelling is forecasting potential changes in the virus and developing detailed knowledge of possible virus structures.

 The work will zero in on one part of the coronavirus – the viral spike protein.
 A coronavirus invades a healthy cell via these spikes, which vary between different coronaviruses.

 This virtual work gives researchers a real-life head start in developing therapeutics and vaccines that would treat patients or provide immunity to the mutated version of COVID-19, and develop the antibody tests to determine new cases and make contact tracing possible.